 I drove over the Gospel Pass and down in to the Vale of Ewyas pulling over into the Llanthony Abbey.
 The abbey was established by hermits in 1108 and over time evolved into an Augustine monastery.
 By the mid 1500’s the abbey was abandoned and began to fall into ruin.
 The graceful arches of the Abbey and the green setting of the park sparked in me one of those magical travel moments.
 I shut down the itinerary and the information gathering and the picture taking and sat myself down in the grass.
 It might be too trite to say that I was transported back in time but I did indeed sit there visualizing how the priority would have looked in its heyday.

 There are a few literary connections in the Brecon Beacons and the Black Mountains located within the park.
 The Brecon Beacons were the setting for Chatwin’s On the Black Hill and there is some evidence that he spent childhood holidays there.
 According to Visit Wales, JRR Tolkien lived in the village of Talybont-on-Usk in the 1940’s and the surrounding Black Mountains helped to inspire his vision of the Shire.
 Yes, they filmed the movies in New Zealand but I’d like to think that the books were born in Wales.
 And when you see the green rolling hills, the brooks, flocks of sheep and tidy little houses, it’s not hard to see the Shire there.

 The Final Chapter

 From the Brecon Beacons, I headed north again to return the car (2 wrong turns) and complete my epic journey of the UK by heading home via Dublin.
 I wasn’t done with literary tourism however.
-Before leaving, I also took the ferry over to Dublin where I embarked upon a literary tour of Dublin which gave me a look into Ireland’s own love affair with the book.
+Before leaving, I also took the ferry over to Dublin where I embarked upon a literary tour which gave me a look into Ireland’s own love affair with the book.